"Uncle technology" joins Assisi family of St Francis

-ASSISI, Italy (Reuters) - St Francis of Assisi, who called the sun “brother” and the moon “sister,” might have referred to it as “uncle technology”.
+ASSISI, Italy, Nov 19 (Reuters) - St Francis of Assisi, who called the sun “brother” and the moon “sister,” might have referred to it as “uncle technology”.

 Visitors to the monumental basilica-convent complex where St Francis is buried in the Umbrian hill town of Assisi will now be able to enjoy a touch-screen and 3-D experience to help them better appreciate the art, history and spirituality inside.

-A new visitor’s center just across the street allows art aficionados to view and enlarge any detail of the frescoes on touch screens, which simultaneously project the image on a wall screen.
+A new visitor’s centre just across the street allows art aficionados to view and enlarge any detail of the frescoes on touch screens, which simultaneously project the image on a wall screen.

 “This should enhance the spiritual and artistic experience for the visitor,” said Father Enzo Fortunato, the spokesman for the convent and one of the creators of the project.